-Victor Baker Tom Meixner

-Ali Behrangi (HWRS 555 only) Guo-Yue Niu
+Victor Baker Guo-Yue Niu

+Ali Behrangi (for HWRS 555) Yang Song

 Laura Condon Peter Troch

 P.A.
 Ty Ferré T.C.
 Jim Yeh

 Bo Guo Larry Winter

 Hoshin Gupta Marek Zreda

 Jennifer McIntosh

 A Primary Course is one in which the Primary Faculty teaching load is 50% or more.
 Courses with multiple instructors where less than 50% is taught by a Primary Faculty member are not included in this category.
-You must complete a minimum of 21 units (seven 3-unit courses) in this category.
+You must complete a minimum of 18 units in this category.

-All Primary Faculty courses use the prefix HWRS (where HWRS is the Home Department) and are 3-unit/lecture-format courses unless noted\.
-Some Non-Primary Faculty courses also use the HWRS prefix; if they're not listed here, they are not Primary Faculty courses.
+All Primary Faculty courses use the prefix HWRS (where HWRS is the Home Department) and are 3-unit/lecture-format courses unless noted.

-- 503 Subsurface Fluid Dynamics (Fall) - 504 Numerical Methods Subsurface Hydrology (Spring) - 505 Vadose Zone Hydrology (Fall) - 516 Hydrologic Transport Processes (Fall) - 517A Fundamentals of Water Quality (Master's Core-Fall) - 518 Fundamentals of Subsurface Hydrology (Master's Core-Fall) - 519 Fundamentals of Surface Hydrology (Master's Core-Spring) - 521 Water Resources Systems Planning and Management (Fall) - 524 Hydroclimatology (Spring) - 528 Fundamentals: Systems Approach to Hydrologic Modeling (Master's Core-Fall) - 531 Hydrogeology \3 units LEC & 1 unit LAB (Fall) - 532 Environmental Hydrogeology \3 units LAB (Spring) - 535 Advanced Subsurface Hydrology (Spring) - 543A Risk Assessment for Environmental Systems (Fall) - 549 Statistical Hydrology (Fall) - 553 Glacial and Quaternary Geology (Baker) \Exception to cross-listed rule; GEOS is home - 555 Introduction to Remote Sensing in Atmospheric and Hydrologic Sciences (Behrangi) (Spring) \Exception to cross-listed rule; ATMO is home - 570 Computer Simulation Water Quality Processes (Spring) - 573 Hydrology for Water Resources Management (Fall) - 580 Isotope Tracers in Hydrogeology (Spring) - 582 Applied Groundwater Modeling (Spring) - 596G Water-Rock-Microbial Interactions (Spring) - 603A Well Hydraulics & Pumping Test Analysis (taught as needed) - 630 Advanced Catchment Hydrology (Fall) - 642 Analysis of Hydrologic Systems (Spring) - 645 Stochastic Methods Subsurface Hydrology (Spring) - 655 Stochastic Methods Surface Hydrology (Fall) - 696H Advanced Topics in Geochemistry of Crustal Fluids (taught as needed) - 696T Cosmogenic Isotopes and Other Environmental Tracers (taught as needed)
+- 503 Subsurface Fluid Dynamics (Fall) - 504 Numerical Methods Subsurface Hydrology (Spring) - 505 Vadose Zone Hydrology (Fall) - 516 Hydrologic Transport Processes (Fall) - 517A Fundamentals of Water Quality (Master's Core-Fall) - 518 Fundamentals of Subsurface Hydrology (Master's Core-Fall) - 519 Fundamentals of Surface Hydrology (Master's Core-Spring) - 521 Water Resources Systems Planning and Management (Fall) - 524 Hydroclimatology (Spring) - 528 Fundamentals: Systems Approach to Hydrologic Modeling (Master's Core-Fall) - 531 Hydrogeology 3 units LEC & 1 unit LAB (Fall) - 532 Environmental Hydrogeology 3 units LAB (Spring) - 535 Advanced Subsurface Hydrology (Spring) - 543A Risk Assessment for Environmental Systems (Fall) - 549 Statistical Hydrology (Fall) - 553 Glacial and Quaternary Geology (Baker) Exception to cross-listed rule; GEOS is home - 555 Introduction to Remote Sensing in Atmospheric and Hydrologic Sciences (Behrangi) (Spring) Exception to cross-listed rule; ATMO is home - 570 Computer Simulation Water Quality Processes (Spring) - 573 Hydrology for Water Resources Management (Fall) - 580 Isotope Tracers in Hydrogeology (Spring)

+- 582 Applied Groundwater Modeling (Spring) - 596G Water-Rock-Microbial Interactions (Spring) - 603A Well Hydraulics & Pumping Test Analysis (as needed) - 630 Advanced Catchment Hydrology (Fall) - 642 Analysis of Hydrologic Systems (Spring) - 645 Stochastic Methods Subsurface Hydrology (Spring) - 655 Stochastic Methods Surface Hydrology (Fall) - 696H Advanced Topics in Geochemistry of Crustal Fluids (taught as needed)

 Independent Study enrollment (e.g. HWRS 599, 699) is not included here and may not be used to replace a 3-unit lecture course.
-Exception: These units may be used when a course is canceled due to low enrollment (less than 5 students) as a means to continue the course with a smaller number of students.
+Exception: These units may be used when a course is canceled due to low enrollment (typically less than 5 students) and independent study units are used as a means to continue the course with a smaller number of students.
 Approval by the Director of Graduate Studies-Hydrology is required to include these units in the Plan of Study.
 Be aware, however, that independent study units will not receive quality-point grades (e.g. A, B) and will not impact the cumulative GPA.
+Approval by the Director of Graduate Studies-Hydrology is required to include these units in the Plan of Study.